Ulrar/hassio-addons/README.md

 Note that Spotify support is not available on `aarch64`.

+Note that the avahi-daemon addon is required if you're using the latest versions of Hassos.

 # Raspotify

 Spotify connect server, see [the github page](https://github.com/dtcooper/raspotify) for more info.